arc-archive/exchange-search-panel/README.md

 An element that displays an UI to search Anypoint Exchange for RAML (REST API) resources.

-It handles queries to the exchange server, displays list of results, handles user query and downloads API data on user request.
+It handles queries to the exchange server, displays list of results, handles user query and informs the application when the user request asset details.
 It dispatches `process-incoming-data` custom event when user data are ready.

 ### Example